 Another option is to simply increase the instance count, so that a low volume of driver's licenses is only detected when there are multiple instances.

 In addition to changing the instance count, you can also adjust the match accuracy (or confidence level).
 If your sensitive information type has multiple patterns, you can adjust the match accuracy in your rule, so that your rule matches only specific patterns.
 For example, to help reduce false positives, you can set the match accuracy of your rule so that it matches only the pattern with the highest confidence level.
 Understanding how confidence level is calculated is a bit tricky (and beyond the scope of this post), but here's a good explanation of how to use confidence level to tune your rules.

-Finally, if you want to get even a bit more advanced, you can customize any sensitive information type -- for example, you can remove "Sydney NSW" from the list of keywords for Australian Driver's License, to eliminate the false positive triggered above.
+Finally, if you want to get even a bit more advanced, you can customize any sensitive information type -- for example, you can remove "Sydney NSW" from the list of keywords for Australia driver's license number, to eliminate the false positive triggered above.
 To learn how to do this by using XML and PowerShell, see this topic on customizing a built-in sensitive information type.

 When you're happy that your DLP policy is accurately and effectively detecting sensitive information types, and that your end users are ready to deal with the policies being in place, then you can enable the policy.

 If you're waiting to see when the policy will take effect, Connect to Security & Compliance Center PowerShell and run the Get-DlpCompliancePolicy cmdlet to see the DistributionStatus.